YoeDistro/yoe-distro/README.md

 1. **simple**: directory layout is logical so it is easy to find things, and tooling is as simple as possible.
 Emphasis is on logical organization, minimal magic, and good tooling where it makes sense.
-We try to minimize uneeded indirection or abstraction unless it really adds value.
+We try to minimize unneeded indirection or abstraction unless it really adds value.
 1. **modern**: generate a modern Linux root filesystem using the latest technologies.
 1. **broad platform support**: support a range of single board computers (SBC),